amyhupe/amyhupe.co.uk/src/articles/2022-11-02-should-consistency-be-a-goal-for-design-systems.md

 - *Cohesion* is “the action or fact of forming a united whole”
 - *Alignment* is “a position of agreement or alliance”
-- *Unity* is the state of being united or joined as a whole
+- *Unity* is "the state of being united or joined as a whole"

 If “consistency” as a term feels too constraining, then perhaps the intent of using these words is to create space through ambiguity.